 Ilminster AA website – http://www.ilminsteraa.co.uk/

-As you drive in from the main road, if you turn left there is parking right by the pond and over on the field side you can drive up and park inside the gate (as long as the ground isn’t too wet!).
+As you drive in from the main road, if you turn left there is parking right on the left hand side on the hard standing and over on the opposite bank you can drive round and drop your gear off but there is no parking on that side.

 The main methods are the pole and fishing the whip, with large numbers of roach, rudd and perch, the whip often scores well in matches with weights ranging from 10-20lb being needed to win in the summer.
-Sorting out the bigger fish is the key to doing well as there are lots of roach and rudd to a 1lb+ and feeding small nuggets of groundbait with caster (or even corn) on the hook should see you get some quality.
-Chopped worm and caster also does well for the pole anglers with some good sized eels and perch.
+The groundbait feeder can be good for skimmers and the odd bream.
 There have been reports of perch to over 4lb and even 5lb but I can only vouch for ones I’ve seen and caught, personally I have had them to over three and seen numerous fish of that size caught, Roger Russell had three in a match for over 10lb.

 |Roger Russell with three stunning perch|